 This may be prepared by either the letting agent or the landlord.
 Either way, you should go round the property with the landlord or agent and agree the state of each item before signing anything.

 If necessary, take photographic or video evidence to give you extra protection and avoid any unnecessary disagreement at a later stage.

 You will be expected to sign the inventory and initial every page, along with the landlord or letting agent.

 When will the inventory be checked again?

-The tenancy agreement is a contract between you and the landlord.
+The tenancy agreement is a legally-binding contract between you and the landlord.
 It specifies certain rights to both you and the landlord, such as your right to live in the home for the agreed term and your landlord's right to receive rent for letting the property.
 It is therefore vital that you read, understand and agree with the contract.

 Assured Shorthold Tenancies

-If the fixed term is for three or more years, however, a deed must be drawn up and a solicitor employed to do so.
+However, if the fixed term is for three or more years, a deed must be drawn up and a solicitor employed to do so.

 There are specific requirements linked to an AST that include: